-The internet provides a plethora of opportunities to grow connections.
-It is up to you to determine how to use it in a way that is strategic to advance your job search.
-By creating a plan for outreach that is tailored to your unique job search goals, you will be better positioned to protect and value your time and energy.
+The internet provides a plethora of opportunities to grow connections virtually.
+It is up to you to determine how to use it strategically to advance your job search.
+By creating a plan for outreach that is tailored to your unique job search goals, you will be better positioned to protect your time and energy.
 This plan will help you bring structure, clarity, and focus to building meaningful relationships as a job seeker.

-As you design your outreach plan, there are a few key ideas that can be helpful to keep in mind:
+As you design your outreach plan, there are a few key ideas to keep in mind:

-- Build in time for planning ahead and follow-up: Utilize tools like LinkedIn, the world’s largest global networking platform, to help you gain insights about the person and their interests before the conversation.
-This preparation demonstrates that you value the person’s time and builds trust.
+- Build in time for planning ahead and follow-up.
+Utilize tools like LinkedIn, the world’s largest global networking platform, to help you gain insights about the person and their interests before the conversation.
+This preparation builds trust and confidence, and demonstrates that you value the person’s time and input.

 Navigating the peaks and valleys of a job search is hard work in any climate—but a pandemic makes it even tougher than usual.
 It does not, however, need to be done alone.
 There are hundreds, if not thousands, of online communities that are designed to bring people together with shared personal and professional interests.